 Bering Coal Fields History

-2018-2020 The remaining 11,000-acre tract of Bering River coal is going to be retired for all time, with our goal of an in-perpetuity conservation covenant, placed into the Native Conservancy land trust.
-Retiring this historic Bering River Coal title will essentially preserve the entire Copper and Bering River watershed from the threat of mountaintop removal coal mining and the resulting toxic mineral pollution for millennia.
+The remaining 11,920-acre tract of Bering River coal is going to be retired for all time, with our goal of an in-perpetuity conservation covenant, placed into the Native Conservancy land trust.
+Retiring this historic Bering River Coal title will preserve the entire Copper and Bering River watershed from the threat of mountaintop removal coal mining and the resulting toxic mineral pollution for millennia.
 That's 3 million acres.
-EPC is aggressively fundraising for the purchase of this title and has set a non-negotiable goal to get this land retired by the end of 2021.
+EPC and the Native Conservancy are aggressively fundraising for the purchase of this valuable coal title.
 This would keep the extensive range forever wild.
 This ecosystem is recognized as one of the largest pristine delta-watershed on the planet.
 It hosts the perennial return of the wild Copper and Bering River salmon.
 This critical region supports Indigenous culture, subsistence harvests, recreation, sportsman activities, and the multi-billion dollar worldwide financial gains from the commercial fishing industry.

 If EPC doesn’t retire this coal title, Bering coal would be extracted by devastating mountaintop removal, despite the fact that this is one of the most biologically rich ecosystems on earth and supports the magnificent Copper River wild salmon runs.
 Though the region remains under threat, the coal patent is now for sale again – but this time with the promise of retirement into a permanent conservation covenant.

 2016 - Largest carbon-offset conservation transaction in Alaska’s history occurs: EPC assists CAC with transferring 115,000 acres of rainforest and 62,000 acres of the Bering River coal title to the Native Conservancy land trust.